CWES Assessment - When to Refer for Assessment

 • Requires changes to their WTW Plan due to Domestic Abuse services and vocational goal changes.

-• Receives recommendation from Key to Success or DOR.
+• Receives recommendation from DOR.

 Refer to Referrals to Gavilan College for additional information.